Mathematical Operators in JavaScript

 View Answer:

-Are operators ++ and -- placed before or after a variable?
+Are decrement and increment operators placed before or after a variable?

 View Answer:

-Interview Response: The operators get placed before or after a variable.
-Before, the variable is a prefix position, and after the variable is the postfix position.
+Interview Response: The operators can be placed before or after a variable.
+Before the variable is defined as the prefix position, and after the variable is the postfix position.

 Code Example: